 In addition to this Study Guide and the Candidate Handbook, the FDP Institute website directs Candidates to the readings covered in the curriculum.
-The readings are detailed below by topic area and include textbooks, often used across topics, and individual articles that are usually topic-specific.
-Both types of readings can be purchased from Amazon or the publisher, and whenever possible, they are posted on the FDP Institute website.
+The readings are detailed below by topic area and include textbooks, often used across topics, and individual articles that are usually topic specific.
+The textbooks can be purchased from Amazon or the publisher's website.
+Some of the individual articles are publicly available free of charge.
+These articles are also posted on the FDP Institute website.